Irritable bowel syndrome info by Ray Sahelian, M.D. health food and healing information

 Irritable bowel syndrome is a problem with the intestines.
 In people

-with Irritable bowel syndrome, the intestines squeeze too hard or not hard
+with this condition, the intestines squeeze too hard or not hard

 syndrome, irritable colon (the large intestine is also called the colon),